MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 ## <a name="requests"></a>Flow 1- Request One-Off Payment With a New Agreement

 * Use this when the customer does not have an agreement already, and you need the customer to create an agreement and simultaneously pay for the service/product.
+* When you create an agreement with a One-Off payment, and the user accepts the agreement, the payment will be created and reserved.
+* Capture and Reserve is handled by the Merchant.

 Add a `one_off_payment` property to the `POST /api/providers/{providerId}/agreements` request payload if you want the agreement being activated only when the user is successfully charged an initial subscription amount.